BattleAxeNelson22/picoCTF2017/Level 1/Cryptography/computeRSA.md

 Good news, you don't even need to boot up a seperate system, we can just use the picoctf terminal.

-Python is going to require some different symbols and commands though though, heres what we are actually going to use:
+Python is going to require some different symbols and commands though, heres what we are actually going to use:

 `python -c "print((150815 ** 1941) % 435979)"`